Q) How can I check if my salary has fulfilled the criteria of KI?

 If you are an employed doctoral student and have a temporary/permanent residence permit you will be paid a “sick pay” (called “sjuklön” in Swedish), roughly 80% of your ordinary salary for the first 14 days of your sick leave period.
-Please be aware that you need to provide your employer (usually to the HR) a sick leave certificate from a doctor after seven days of sick leave.
+Please be aware that you need to provide your employer (usually HR) a sick leave certificate from a doctor after seven days of sick leave.
 From day 15 it is the Social Insurance Agency (Försäkringskassan) who pays you sick leave benefit (called “sjukpenning” in Swedish).
 However, KI tops up the sick leave benefit with 10% of your ordinary salary.
-If you have been sick your department should grant you a prolongation of your education/ employment for the corresponding time you have been absent.
+If you have been sick your department can grant you a prolongation of your education/ employment for the corresponding time you have been absent.

 If you are a doctoral student with a temporary/permanent residence permit but financed with external scholarship/stipends, the system above does not apply to you.
 Instead, you will be covered by external insurance provided by Kammarkollegiet.
-For more information; check out the Kamarkollegiet website in English here, or ask the HR officer in your department.
+For more information check out the Kamarkollegiet website in English here, or ask the HR officer in your department.